-SECTIONS:

-- 231. Counterfeiting coin. - 232.
-Counterfeiting Indian coin. - 233.
-Making or selling instrument for counterfeiting coin. - 234.
-Making or selling instrument for counterfeiting Indian coin. - 235.
-Possession of instrument or material for the purpose of using the same for counterfeiting coin. - 239.
-Delivery of coin possessed with the knowledge that it is counterfeit. - 240.
-Delivery Indian of coin possessed with knowledge that it is counterfeit. - 242.
-Possession of counterfeit coin by person who knew it to be counterfeit when he became possessed thereof. - 243.
-Possession of Indian coin by person who knew it to be counterfeit when he became possessed thereof.
+Sections.

+231 Counterfeiting coin.

+232 Counterfeiting Indian coin.

+233 Making or selling instrument for counterfeiting coin.

+234 Making or selling instrument for counterfeiting Indian coin.

+235 Possession of instrument or material for the purpose of using the same for counterfeiting coin.

+239 Delivery of coin possessed with knowledge that it is counterfeit.

+240 Delivery of Indian coin, possessed with knowledge that it is counterfeit.

+242 Possession of counterfeit coin by person who knew it to be counterfeit when he became possessed thereof.

+243 Possession of Indian coin by person who knew it to be counterfeit when he became possessed thereof.

-CHAPTER XVI
+CHAPTER XVI.

-- 304. Culpable homicide not amounting to murder. - 307.
-Attempt to murder.
-308. Attempt to commit culpable homicide. - 311.
-Being a thug. - 324.
-Voluntarily causing hurt by dangerous weapons or means. - 325.
-Voluntarily causing grievous hurt. - 326.
-Voluntary causing grievous hurt by dangerous weapons or means. - 327.
-Voluntarily causing hurt to extort property, or to constrain to an illegal act. - 328.
-Causing hurt by means of poison etc. with intent to commit an offence. - 329.
-Voluntarily causing grievous hurt to extort property or to constrain to an illegal act - 332.
-Voluntarily causing hurt to deter public servant from his duty.
+- 304 Culpable homicide not amounting to murder. - 307 Attempt to murder. - 308 Attempt to commit culpable homidcide. - 311 Being a thug. - 324 Voluntarily causing hurt by dangerous weapons or means. - 325 Voluntary causing grievous hurt. - 326 Voluntarily causing grievous hurt by dangerous weapons or means. - 327 Voluntarily causing grievous hurt to extort property, or to constrain to an illegal act. - 328 Causing hurt by means of poison, etc., with intent to commit an offence. - 329 Voluntarily causing grievous hurt to extort property, or to constrain to an illegal act. - 332 Voluntarily causing hurt to deter public servant from his duty. - 333 Voluntarily causing grievous hurt to deter public seravant from his duty. - 347 Wronglful confinement to extort property, or constrain to illegal act. - 365 Kidnapping or abducting with intent secretly and wrongfully to confine person. - 366A Procuration of minor girl. - 366B Importation of girl from foreign country. - 368 Wrongfully concealing or keeping in confinement, kid or abducted person. - 369 Kidnapping or abducting child under ten years with intent to steal from its person.